ronmarco/project-pages/_posts/2017-03-10-Ultimate-Alarm-Clock.markdown

 ---
 <!-- Start Writing Below in Markdown -->

-See how home automation can help you get up in the morning.
+See how home automation can get you up in the morning.
 Watch the YouTube video here:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/qJ8ZoJuuZVA" frameborder="0" allowfullscreen></iframe>